NoMan2000/oopPHP/readme.md

 ## Notes

-Installing on Windows will require extra steps.
+- Installing on Windows will require extra steps and will be covered in a separate movie from the Mac setup.

-Nginx error, using php7.0-fpm instead of php7.1-fpm.
+- At the time of this recording, there was an Nginx error, using php7.0-fpm instead of php7.1-fpm.
 This caused an error on initial installation.
+To fix, go to `/etc/nginx/sites-available` and change the configuration to use php7.1-fpm instead of php7.0-fpm.

+- After installation, `sudo phpenmod xdebug` will have to be run from within the machine.
+This is to make sure that PHPUnit can run the tests.